dlkulp/cs458-midterm/README.md

 *Note: You do not need to kill node and restart it when you make changes to a file unless it is the server file.*  Simply save any files you've modified and hit `f5` in the browser.

 That's it for now.
 At this point you should see "App listening on http://localhost:[PORT]", type `http://localhost:[PORT]` in a browser and you should see the app!

+Here is the link to our live web location: https://cs458.azurewebsites.net/
+* This page might not be the most recent version of our code, but it is a functional demo.